alitquan/KindleHighlightParser/plan.md

         - thread 2 goes to each entry line and synthesizes until line break for source 2
             - writes to text file built around source 2

+# Overall Flow
+1. Controller node parses the highlights.
+    - stores vectors
+        - vector 1
+            - each element is a string
+            - each string is a book title
+            - make it alphabetical and implement binary search
+        - vector 2
+            - each element is a vector of ints
+            - the index of each element refers to the